openproblems-bio/website/README.md

 ## Preview

-### without documentation (Recommended)

-Run `quarto preview --profile no_docs` to render a preview version of the site without documentation pages.

-### with documentation

 Run `quarto preview` to render a preview version of the site.

-This will take longer because of the codeblocks that are being evaluated.
+To reduce the time it takes to render the site, quarto is set to not execute runnable code by default.
+As such, some content may be missing -- mostly the output of code blocks.
+Use `quarto preview --profile evaluate_code` to evaluate runnable code blocks.

 ## Build

-Run `quarto render` to render the site.
+Run `quarto render --profile evaluate_code` to render the site.

-Add `--profile no_docs` to not render the documentation if you have not installed the dependencies.
-This is __recommended__ if not working on the documentation